mozilla/fxa/packages/fxa-geodb/README.md

 --
 ### Updating
-A Cron job that runs every week on Wednesday at 1:30:30 AM updates the Geodata-DB from Maxmind.
+A Cron job that runs every week on Wednesday at 01:30:30 (UTC -7) updates the Geodata-DB from Maxmind.
 All you have to do while using the repo for the first time is to run `npm run-script build`, and the cron job will keep running in the background.

+### Getting involved

+Interested in contributing to the development of Firefox Accounts GeoDB repo?
+Great!
+Head over to the #fxa channel on irc.mozilla.org with questions, or jump ahead and fix any of the issues we have.

+Please review and understand the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) before contributing to this project.
+Also, following the [commit guidelines] (https://github.com/mozilla/fxa/blob/master/CONTRIBUTING.md#git-commit-guidelines) is greatly appreciated.

+### Submitting bugs
+You can file issues here on GitHub.
+Please try to include as much information as you can and under what conditions you saw the issue.

+### License

+[MPL 2.0] (LICENSE)